carlospolop/PurplePanda/intel/google/README.md

 ### Google module params
 - `--gcp-get-secret-values`: Use this param to indicate to PurplePanda to try to get the secret values (*by default no secrets values ara gathered*)
-- `--gcp-get-kms`: Use this param to enumerate also KMS resources (this will take hours probably because you need to test each region in each project)
+- `--gcp-get-kms`: Use this param to enumerate all KMS locations (this will take hours probably, so by default only "global" is checked)

 ## Permissions configuration
 If you are part of a **Blue Team or Purple Team**, I would suggest you to launch this module with an **account with at least the following roles over the organization**: